tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 * **Plugin Profiler Initialization**

   Core TensorFlow will load `TF_InitProfiler` from plug-in's dynamic library installed under "…python_dir.../site-packages/tensorflow-plugins" and pass the handle to `InitPluginProfiler` to do initialization.
-Here we define a `PluginInterfaceFatory` to store all the registed pluggable profilers, all of pluggable profilers in this factory will be enabled if `device_type` in `ProfileOptions` is configured as `PLUGGABLE_DEVICE`.
+Here we define a `PluginInterfaceFatory` to store all the registered pluggable profilers, all of pluggable profilers in this factory will be enabled if `device_type` in `ProfileOptions` is configured as `PLUGGABLE_DEVICE`.
   ```c++
   class PluginInterfaceFactory {
    public: